 Art & Design Photography/Video Lab and Studios

 The 1500 square feet Photo/Video Lab includes two large professional shooting studios, wet darkroom facilities, and a dedicated computer lab for digital photography, printing and video editing.
-The Lab has a variety of scanning and printing options, a vast array of photography/video lighting tools and accessories, sound recording gear, video editing bays and a HTC Vive Virtual Reality space.
-Equipment includes Profoto lighting systems (including battery powered B1s) and a variety of modifiers, 2 product tables, 2 Mamiya medium format digital cameras with Leaf digital backs, 4x5 cameras with digital backs, 4K video cameras, Omni 360 video rig, gimbles, 7" 4K ikan monitors and more.
-The Photo/Video computer lab features Apple iMacs setup similar as the Computer Lab, with some extra tools such as CaptureOne.
+The Lab has a variety of scanning and printing options, a vast array of photography/video cameras, lenses, lighting tools and accessories, sound recording gear, video editing bays and a HTC Vive Virtual Reality space.
+Equipment includes Profoto lighting systems (including battery powered B1s) and a variety of modifiers, 2 product tables, 2 Mamiya medium format digital cameras with Leaf digital backs, 4x5 cameras with digital backs, 4K video cameras, Omni 360 video rig, gimbals, jib, 7" 4K ikan monitors and more.
+The Photo/Video computer lab features new Apple iMacs with extra tools such as CaptureOne.

 The facilities are available to students 8 am - 5 pm as well as after hours for advanced students.